YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TERMASTQUOTA, Process AST quota exceeded, cannot open terminal

-Run Time Error: This indicates that an OPEN command failed because it required an AST that would violate the OpenVMS process quota.
+Run Time Error: This indicates that an OPEN command failed because it required an AST that would violate the process quota.

 Action: Reduce the number of terminals in use by a single process or ask your system administrator about changing your AST quota.